nikhileshwar-perumalla/healthcare-symptom-checker/README.md

 This project is optimized for Vercel (Node serverless) as described above.
 You can also deploy the Node backend to any Node hosting provider and serve the React frontend with any static host.

-## 🛠️ Development
+## 🛠️ Development (brief)

-### Adding New Features

-1. **New LLM Provider**: Edit `node-backend/src/app.js` (see `analyzeSymptoms`) and add provider logic
-2. **New Endpoints**: Add Express routes in `node-backend/src/app.js`
-3. **UI Components**: Create in `frontend/src/components/`
-4. **Database Models**: Not applicable (no database in this version)

-### Code Quality

-- Backend: Node + Express best practices (optional ESLint/Prettier)
+- Backend: Node + Express; Frontend: React.
+See code comments for details.
-- Frontend: React best practices
-- Async/await for all database and LLM operations
-- Comprehensive error handling

 ## 📝 License

 This project is for educational purposes.
 Please ensure compliance with medical software regulations if deploying for public use.

 ## 🤝 Contributing

-This is an educational project.
-Key areas for improvement:
-- Additional LLM providers
-- Enhanced symptom parsing
-- Multi-language support
-- More sophisticated emergency detection
-- Integration with medical databases
+- PRs welcome for UX, safety messaging, and model prompt refinement.

 ## 📧 Support